You are here: Home > Our Attorneys

 Kathryn is licensed to practice in Pennsylvania and New Jersey.
 She is a member of the Pennsylvania and Montgomery Bar Associations.

 Andrew M. Lamberton joined the firm in December 2010.
 He focuses his practice on medical malpractice defense, legal malpractice defense, and general liability defense.

 In 2007, Andrew earned a Bachelor of Arts degree in Political Science from Pennsylvania State University and is a 2010 graduate of Villanova University School of Law.
 While at Villanova, Andrew was an extern with Magistrate Judge Mary Pat Thynge of the Delaware District Court and with Judge James J. Fitzgerald, III of the Pennsylvania Superior Court.
 Andrew also interned at the Philadelphia District Attorney’s Office and provided legal services to indigent clients while at the Villanova Civil Justice Clinic.

 Andrew is admitted to practice in Pennsylvania and New Jersey.
 He is a member of the Pennsylvania Bar Association and the Montgomery Bar Association.

-Since then, he has devoted his career to defending professionals, including attorneys, accountants, securities brokers, and physicians, and he has extensive experience successfully doing so in state and federal court and before the respective disciplinary boards and regulatory authorities.
-He also has substantial experience representing homeowners associations in defense of the varied claims that such organizations encounter.
+He devotes his practice to defending businesses and professionals, including attorneys, accountants, securities brokers, and physicians.
+He has extensive experience successfully representing clients in state and federal court and before the respective disciplinary boards and regulatory authorities.
+He also has substantial experience representing homeowners’ associations in defense of the varied claims that such organizations encounter.